 READ 0023 Developmental Reading

 A course designed to help students improve reading, vocabulary and comprehension skills as well as reading habits.
 Students with ACT reading scores below 19 must take this course.
+(This is a non-credit course.)
 (F, S, Su)